On finite spacer rank for words and subshifts: Characterizations and Additional Examples of Spacer Rank-Two Systems

 \begin{cor} Let $V$ be an infinite word.
 If $V$ is periodic and $V \neq 111\cdots{}$, then $X_V$ is rank-one. \end{cor}

 \begin{proof} The corollary follows from {Corollary \ref{shift infinite word}} which shows that infinite words up to shifts have the same rank-one system.
-Given $V$ periodic and $V \neq 111\cdots{}$, we can remove the leading digits of $V$ up to the first $0$ to get an infinite periodic word that starts with $0$. \end{proof} In \cite{GaHi16T}, Gao and Hill proved the following lemma. \begin{lem} (Gao, Hill \cite{GaHi16T}) Suppose $V$ is a rank-one word and $(X, \sigma)$ the rank-one system associated to $V$.
-If $x \in X$ contains an occurrence of $0$, then $x$ contains an occurrence of every finite subword of $V$. \end{lem} We extend this lemma to systems of at most rank-$n$ for any $n$. \begin{lem} Let $W$ be an infinite word that is at most rank-n and $(X_W, \sigma)$ be the system associated to $W$.
-For any $x \in X_W$, if $x \neq \cdots 11\underline{1}11 \cdots$, then every finite sub-word of $W$ is a sub-word of $x$. \end{lem}
+Given $V$ periodic and $V \neq 111\cdots{}$, we can remove the leading digits of $V$ up to the first $0$ to get an infinite periodic word that starts with $0$. \end{proof} We will need the following lemma.

+\begin{lem}[Gao--Hill \cite{GaHi16AT}] Suppose $V$ is a rank-one word and $(X, \sigma)$ is the rank-one system associated to $V$.
+If $x \in X$ contains an occurrence of $0$, then $x$ contains an occurrence of every finite subword of $V$. \end{lem} We extend this lemma to systems of spacer rank $n$ for any $n$. \begin{lem} Let $W$ be an infinite word that is spacer rank-$n$ and let $(X_W, \sigma)$ be the system associated to $W$.
+For any $x \in X_W$, if $x \neq \cdots 11\underline{1}11 \cdots$, then every finite subword of $W$ is a subword of $x$. \end{lem}